University of Medicine, Taunggyi

 The university started its first enrollment in December 2015 and accepted 200 students from Shan State and Kayah State.

 Campus

 Located about 3.4 km southeast of Taunggyi, the university consists of 22 buildings across a 18.6 ha campus.
 The main building is home to the departments for first year M.B., B.S. subjects (Burmese, English, Mathematics and Statistics, Chemistry, Physics, Botany, and Zoology).
 The main building is also home to the Department of Administration, Department of Finance & Accounting, Department of Student Affairs, Department of Foreign Relations, Department of Examination, Department of the Library, Department of Sports, Department of Computer Science and Department of Campus.

 Undergraduate curriculum

 The M.B., B.S. program lasts seven years.

-First Year M.B.,B.S.